 The galley (kitchen) is on the starboard (right) side and it faces the main cabin.
 Forward the main cabin is the forward (front) master cabin.
 Large windows provide lots of natural light so you really don’t feel like you’re in the bottom of a boat.

 Two aft (rear) cabins provide sleeping room for even more people.
 I believe the sailboat sleeps 6 minimum.
 The head (bathroom) was on the port (left) side and pretty large.

-There were more sailboats featured at the show than in the past.
+There were more sailboats featured at the show in past years.
 I looked around for my favorite sailboats (Beneteau and Jeanneau), the ones made by French builders.
 Alas, they were nowhere to be found.
 I was told that all the sailboats were being geared up for the much anticipated U.S. Sailboat Show in Annapolis set to start the beginning of October.
 It was onto motorboats.

 One of my favorite motorboat builders is Azimut, though I didn’t spend that much time around their boats.
 The private party being held nearby made the area way too crowded.
 If you want to ride in a boat that feels like you’re in your own private villa, Prestige Yachts has you covered, though.
 There were all the cabinets and couches you’d expect to find in a luxury hotel suite.

 Actual steps led down to a very large stateroom.
 You would not believe you were on a boat.
 Wood covered everything and the soothing overhead lighting was a nice touch.
 The tour wasn’t be complete without seeing the head, also covered in wood and sparkling all over.

 I also wanted to include what these motorboats look like from the outside.
 The model below is an Azimut motorboat.